Lexington Avenue/51st Street station

-The complex comprises two stations: 51st Street on the Lexington Avenue Line and Lexington Avenue–53rd Street station (originally Lexington—Third Avenues) on the Queens Boulevard Line.
+The complex comprises two stations: 51st Street on the Lexington Avenue Line and Lexington Avenue–53rd Street (originally Lexington–Third Avenues) on the Queens Boulevard Line.
 Originally two separate stations, these were connected in 1988 via a transfer passage, which was opened with the construction of 599 Lexington Avenue.
 Approximately 50,000 riders transfer between the Lexington Avenue and Queens Boulevard Lines each weekday.

-In 2019, the station complex had an annual ridership of 18,957,465, making it the tenth-busiest in the system.
+In 2024, the station complex had an annual ridership of 12,536,617, making it the twelfth-busiest in the system.